Is your home bird proof? Cockatiels should never be left in a room alone. They can go about their business

 Pine Scented Cleaners:

-These types of disinfecting agents are toxic.
-Do not
+These types of disinfecting

-clean cages, food and water dishes and do not use them around your bird.
-Always read labels on cleaning
+not use them around your bird.
+Always read labels on cleaning products to see if

-products to see if their are any safety warnings regarding birds.
+there are any safety warnings regarding birds.

 Chemical Odors: